cdl-geneseo/geneseo-dictionary/K/Kuhl-Gym.md

 # Kuhl Gym

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Kuhl Gym

 Created by  Unknown User (erg5), last modified by  Unknown User (mee2) on Nov 16, 2012

 n.
 The college gym, located on the North Side of Campus.“I'm going to go work-out at Kuhl Gym.”100% of those surveyed know this word and 100% believe it is of local origins.As of 2012, 100% of students surveyed knew this word and 100% believed it to be of local origin.(Eichas, G-M, 2012)